Journey (band): 2007–2019: Lead singer replaced with Arnel Pineda, Revelation and Eclipse

-2020–present: Contested lineup changes, lawsuits, and Freedom
+2020–2024: Contested lineup changes, lawsuits, and Freedom

 On March 3, 2020, Schon and Cain announced that they had fired Smith and Valory and were suing them for an alleged "attempted corporate coup d'état," seeking damages in excess of $10 million.
 The lawsuit alleged Smith and Valory tried to "assume control of Nightmare Productions because they incorrectly believe that Nightmare Productions controls the Journey name and mark" to "hold the Journey name hostage and set themselves up with a guaranteed income stream after they stop performing."
-Valory and Smith contested the firings, with the support of former manager Herbie Herbert and former lead singer Steve Perry.
-Court filings revealed that Steve Perry had been paid as a member of the band for years despite not performing.
+Valory and Smith contested the firings, with the support of Perry and former manager Herbie Herbert.
+Court filings revealed that Perry had been paid as a member of the band for years despite not performing.
 In an open letter dated that same day, Schon and Cain stated Smith and Valory "are no longer members of Journey, and that Schon and Cain have lost confidence in both of them and are not willing to perform with them again."
 Valory countersued Schon and Cain, among other things, for their partnership's claim of owning the Journey trademark and service mark (collectively known as the mark), when that partnership, Elmo Partners, was only the licensee of the mark from 1985 to 1994, when the license was terminated by Herbie Herbert of Nightmare Productions, owners of the mark and name.
 Valory also sought protection against Schon from using any similarities of the Journey mark and name for his side project, Neal Schon – Journey Through Time.
-That May, Schon and Cain announced that bassist Randy Jackson would once again join the band, replacing Valory, and drummer Narada Michael Walden was announced as an official new member of Journey, replacing Smith.
+On April 1, 2021 it was announced that an amicable settlement had been reached between Schon/Cain and Valory/Smith.
+In May, Schon and Cain announced that bassist Randy Jackson would once again join the band, replacing Valory, and drummer Narada Michael Walden was announced as an official new member of Journey, replacing Smith.

 In June 2020, Schon announced via his social-media page that a new album with Jackson and Walden was "starting to take shape".
 The following month, he confirmed the album's progress, and confirmed that they would be releasing new music in early 2021.
 In January 2021, he announced that the first single of the album would be released later that year, with possibly a worldwide tour to follow.
-In April 2021, the band reached an "amicable settlement" with Valory and Smith, confirming their departures.
 The single "The Way We Used to Be" was released on June 24, 2021.

 In July 2021, Schon confirmed that Deen Castronovo, who was previously in the band, had rejoined as a second drummer.
 Meanwhile, Jackson's back surgery led to the band bringing in Marco Mendoza to play bass, with Mendoza having previously played with Schon and Castronovo in Neal Schon's Journey Through Time.
 Mendoza's stint with Journey, though, only lasted a few months due to Schon's feeling that his bass playing did not gel with the band's sound, and he was replaced by Todd Jensen, who had previously played with Schon and Castronovo in Hardline.